fresns/docs/clients/en-US/api/message/notification-list.md

 - Sorted in descending order by time, with the latest ones at the top.
 - **System message interpretation:**
     - `types=1` means the system sent you a `content` message.
-        - `isAccessPlugin`: Whether to visit the plugin page.
+        - `isAccessApp`: Whether to visit the plugin page.
         - `actionUser`: Whether there is a triggering user.
         - `actionObject + actionInfo`: Whether there is additional content.
 - **Recommended message interpretation:**
     - `types=2` means the system recommended content for you.
         - `content`: Recommendation text.
-        - `isAccessPlugin`: Whether to visit the plugin page.
+        - `isAccessApp`: Whether to visit the plugin page.
         - `actionUser`: Whether there is a triggering user.
         - `actionObject + actionInfo`: Recommended content.
 - **Interaction message interpretation:**